SabriStrazzeri/bspm-noise-synthesis/README.md

 # 🎛️ BSPM Noise Synthesis with WGAN-GP

-This repository focuses on the generation of synthetic BSPM noise signals using a Wasserstein Generative Adversarial Network with Gradient Penalty (WGAN-GP).
+This repository focuses on the generation of synthetic Body Surface Potential Mapping (BSPM) noise signals using a Wasserstein Generative Adversarial Network with Gradient Penalty (WGAN-GP).
 The project is structured to guide you through the process from raw signal processing to advanced AI-driven synthesis.

 ## 🚀 Project Overview